National Review: Presidential primary endorsements

 National Review sometimes endorses a candidate during the primary election season.
 Editors at National Review have said, "Our guiding principle has always been to select the most conservative viable candidate."
 This statement echoes what has come to be called "The Buckley Rule".
 In a 1967 interview, in which he was asked about the choice of presidential candidate, Buckley said, "The wisest choice would be the one who would win...
 I'd be for the most right, viable candidate who could win."

-The following candidates were officially endorsed by National Review:
+These candidates were endorsed by National Review: